kianatahleigh/ToddlerTimeApplication/README.md

 - Visualize alarms and timers with fun, shape-based representations as the child completes tasks.

 ### Forgot Password
-- If you forget your password, navigate to the **Forgot Password** page, enter your registered email, and receive a password reset link.
+- If you forget your password, navigate to the **Forgot Password** page, enter your registered email, to receive a reset link.(visual only for now)

 ## System Requirements
 - **Java** 17+